s33Y377/interview-question-exercise/python1.md

            count += 1
 ```

-### 8. **What is theslotsof __slots__ in PytAnswer- slots*: __slots__ is used to limit the attributes of a class to a predefined set, which can save memory by preventing the creation of dictult __dict__ for each instance.
+### 8. **What is theslotsof __slots__ in Python
+Answer- slots*: __slots__ is used to limit the attributes of a class to a predefined set, which can save memory by preventing the creation of dictult __dict__ for each instance.
 This is especially useful when dealing with a large number of instances and known attributes.

    Example:
 ```